stacksimplify/azure-aks-kubernetes-masterclass/24-Azure-AKS-Terraform/24-09-Terraform-Provision-AKS-Cluster-using-Azure-DevOps/README.md

 id_aks_ubuntu_rsa
 id_aks_ubuntu_rsa.pub

-# Note:  We should have these files in our git repos for security Reasons
+# Note:  We should not have these files in our git repos for security Reasons
 ```